w3c/wai-plan-policies-overview/content/index.es.md

 # Translate the Working Group name.
 Leave the Working Group acronym in English.
 # Do not change the dates in the footer below.
 footer: > # Text in footer in HTML
-footer: > # Text in footer in HTML
   <p>Note about video description: The video on this page does not include synchronized audio description because the visuals only illustrate the audio and do not provide additional information.
 In this case, audio description would be more distracting than useful to most people, including people who cannot see the visuals.
 Description of visual information is integrated in the Text Transcript with Description of Visuals (“descriptive transcript”).</p
   <p><strong>Fecha:</strong> Actualizado el 7 de mayo del 2021.
 CHANGELOG.</p>
   <p><strong>Editora:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>